Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Results and discussions

-{From Fig.~\ref{fig:exclusion_plot_13}, we can see that top partner mass approximately upto 1.17 TeV can be ruled out using the 13 TeV (139 fb$^{-1}$) LHC data in the AD2AT1 final state for $\stl\leq$ 0.96 assuming $v_d = 100$ GeV and $m_{h_d}=200$ GeV.
-For $v_d = 200$ GeV ( and $m_{h_d}=400$ GeV ) with other parameters kept fixed, in the region $\stl \leq$ 0.22, $\mtp$ approximately upto $1.19$ TeV can be excluded with $\geq 2\sigma$ significance.
-The same plot also depicts that the region corresponding to $\stl\geq 0.23 (0.32)$ and $\mtp$ upto 2.6 TeV is disallowed by the 13 TeV (139 fb$^{-1}$) LHC data in the ED1ET1 final state assuming $v_d = 100~ (200)$ GeV.
+{From Fig.~\ref{fig:exclusion_plot_13}, we can see that top partner mass approximately up to 1.17 TeV can be ruled out using the 13 TeV (139 fb$^{-1}$) LHC data in the AD2AT1 final state for $\stl\leq$ 0.96 assuming $v_d = 100$ GeV and $m_{h_d}=200$ GeV.
+For $v_d = 200$ GeV ( and $m_{h_d}=400$ GeV ) with other parameters kept fixed, in the region $\stl \leq$ 0.22, $\mtp$ approximately up to $1.19$ TeV can be excluded with $\geq 2\sigma$ significance.
+The same plot also depicts that the region corresponding to $\stl\geq 0.23 (0.32)$ and $\mtp$ up to 2.6 TeV is disallowed by the 13 TeV (139 fb$^{-1}$) LHC data in the ED1ET1 final state assuming $v_d = 100~ (200)$ GeV.
 There is a small region in the top right corner of Fig.~\ref{subfig:exclusion_13_2} for $v_d =200$ GeV which will still be allowed by the same data in the ED1ET1 final state.

 Similar exclusion limits can be obtained at 14 TeV LHC center of mass energy corresponding to two different integrated luminosities, {\it i.e.}~300 fb$^{-1}$ and 3 ab$^{-1}$, and these are highlighted in Fig.~\ref{fig:exclusion_plot_14_300} and Fig.~\ref{fig:exclusion_plot_14_3000}, respectively.
-For example, in the AD2AT1 final state, we illustrate that the top partner masses approximately upto $1.6$ TeV is disfavored for $\stl \leq 0.99 (0.98)$ assuming $v_d = 100~(200)$ GeV.
-In addition, the exclusion limit can reach upto $\mtp\sim$ 2.8 (2.35) TeV at $\stl = 0.85~(0.8)$ assuming $v_d = 100~(200)$ GeV.
-In contrast, with 3 ab$^{-1}$ of integrated luminosity we have obtained a $2\sigma$ exclusion limit on $\sin\theta_L$ as low as 0.1 upto $m_{_{T_p}} = $ 3.0 (2.8) TeV assuming $v_d = 100~(200)$ GeV in the ED1ET1 final state. }
+For example, in the AD2AT1 final state, we illustrate that the top partner masses approximately up to $1.6$ TeV is disfavored for $\stl \leq 0.99 (0.98)$ assuming $v_d = 100~(200)$ GeV.
+In addition, the exclusion limit can reach up to $\mtp\sim$ 2.8 (2.35) TeV at $\stl = 0.85~(0.8)$ assuming $v_d = 100~(200)$ GeV.
+In contrast, with 3 ab$^{-1}$ of integrated luminosity we have obtained a $2\sigma$ exclusion limit on $\sin\theta_L$ as low as 0.1 up to $m_{_{T_p}} = $ 3.0 (2.8) TeV assuming $v_d = 100~(200)$ GeV in the ED1ET1 final state. }

 }